ShiyuFan0820/CSLearningNote/BasicLearning/Basic_2_Iteration_and_Recursion.md

 ## Iteration

-If there are numbers in a given range, the programme will loop throught the numbers one by one automatically and will stop looping until reaches the last number.
+If there are elements in a given range, the programme will loop throught the elements one by one automatically and will stop looping until reaches the last one.
 This process is called iteration.

 ## Recursion